UpswitchEU/upswitch-valuation-tester/valuation-tester-docs/features/AI_GUIDED_FLOW_SMART_INTEGRATION.md

 ## 🎉 **Result**

-The instant flow now provides a **seamless, personalized experience** that leverages the user's existing business data, eliminating generic suggestions and creating a **professional, efficient valuation process** that feels tailored to each user's business.
+The AI-guided flow now provides a **seamless, personalized experience** that leverages the user's existing business data, eliminating generic suggestions and creating a **professional, efficient valuation process** that feels tailored to each user's business.

 **Status**: ✅ **Complete & Production Ready**
 **Impact**: 🚀 **60% faster user flow, 100% personalized experience**